 And that’s how how to paint terracotta planters – it’s easy!

 With almost all of my new plants re-homed, the lakehouse is feeling a lot greener.
 I’m so nervous about keeping all of these plants healthy (especially the orchids and the Jade – the last plant that bid farewell to the world in my care was a Jade)…

-Huge thanks to Rust-Oleum for providing the spray paint for this and many other DIY projects!
+Huge thanks to Rust-Oleum for collaborating with me on this tutorial for how to paint terracotta planters and many other DIY projects!